 About the Author

-I have a bachelor’s degree in Finance and have worked as an analyst at a Fortune 500 company.
-I currently work as a writer at a financial media publication.
+I began my investment journey in 2016 and hold a Bachelor’s Degree in Finance.
+I’ve also worked as an analyst at a Fortune 500 company while I currently work as a writer at a financial media publication.

 A book that has heavily influenced my investing philosophy is Common Stocks and Uncommon Profits by Philip A. Fisher.
 Warren Buffett and his counterpart, Charlie Munger, both claim their investing styles have been influenced by Fisher.